-Endorsed by the UK Department for Education, the Education Technology Association Schools’ Awards recognise a school’s achievement in using education technology to improve learning outcomes, and make learning relevant, creative and fun.
+Endorsed by the UK Department for Education, the Education Technology Association Awards recognise achievement in using education technology to improve learning outcomes, and make learning relevant, creative and fun.

 The award is the only one of its kind.
-A really important aspect is that it recognises the reality of schools.
+A really important aspect is that it recognises the reality of schools and suppliers.
 It does not take long to take, so does not put an assessment burden on school leaders, but it is robust, comprehensive and fair.
-It also recognises that schools aren’t perfect, and schools can still achieve the award with areas for improvement when compared to international norms.
-The process of taking the award identifies these areas, and so the award outcomes act as a school improvement tool.
+It also recognises that we aren’t perfect, and can still achieve the award with areas for improvement when compared to international norms.
+The process of taking the award identifies these areas, and so the award outcomes act as an improvement tool.

 The schools' award is a public demonstration that a school is ‘doing right’ by its pupils, ensuring that they are well prepared for life in a world where technology is everywhere, and that their learning has been significantly enhanced by the school’s investment.
 The award lasts for two years.

 The suppliers' award is a public demonstration of the commitment to sell products and services with the ultimate good of learners in mind.